apache/druid/docs/querying/sql-metadata-tables.md

 :::info
  The `sys.queries` table is an experimental feature.
 You must enable it by setting the runtime property `druid.sql.planner.enableSysQueriesTable=true` on Broker processes.
-Currently, this table only shows queries from the Dart (MSQ) engine.
+The main reason this table is experimental is that it only shows queries from the [Dart](dart.md) engine, which is also experimental.
 :::

 The queries table provides information about currently running and recently completed SQL queries.